matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

 Lamba is a hyperparameter.
 Recall that ||w||<sup>2</sup> is W<sup>T</sup>W, which is just the L2 Norm.

-This is known as #RidgeRegression
+This is known as #RidgeRegression, where we are trying to "find the ridge" as easily as possible.